34 Great Jobs for People with Disabilities

 Careers for People That Have Intellectual Disabilities

-Commercial kitchens offer opportunities that are well-suited to both those who need routine as well as those who have a lot of inherent creativity.
+Commercial kitchens offer opportunities that are well-suited to those who need routine as well as those who have a lot of inherent creativity.

 Average yearly wages: